With a little more than a month to go before the general election Nov. 6, the race for Howard County's Board of Education is heating up.

 Interspersed among questions about the high-school grading policy, redistricting and public input, each candidate was asked who among the other five candidates he or she would like to work with, and on what policies or programs the two could collaborate.

-In response to that question, De Lacy chose Scott, because the two have "the same mind set."
-Scott answered with Siddiqui because of the latter's "understanding of the development piece, of children's ability to learn."
+In response to that question, De Lacy chose Scott, because the two have "the same mindset," while Scott answered with Siddiqui because of the latter's "understanding of the development piece, of children's ability to learn."

 Siddiqui in turn named every candidate in the race, and Giles said she would like to see "everyone up here work together, and if we continue to work together, whatever the results of the election … we can make a difference in the school system."